callasalvatore/csharp-design-patterns/Creational/Singleton.ThreadSafe.NoLock/README.md

 The CLR follows the .NET type initialization guarantees, which are defined by the ECMA specification for the CLI (Common Language Infrastructure).
 Here's what it says:

-✅ The CLR guarantees:
+The CLR guarantees:
-“A type initializer (also called a static constructor or .cctor) is executed once and only once, per AppDomain, and is guaranteed to be thread-safe.”
+> A type initializer (also called a static constructor or .cctor) is executed once and only once, per AppDomain, and is guaranteed to be thread-safe.

 That means: